 As we continue our journey to 2030, there is increasing need to engage more people in addressing the global challenges from local and individual perspectives.
 There is also need to use new forms of communication to help enliven the dialogues needed for a paradigm shift.
 Truly human survival is at stake.
 And it will need evolutionary leadership to guide us through the shoals.

-Meet ten women from around the world, Africa, Asia, Europe, America who are shaping the future through art and technology.
-They are artists, scientists, educators, business women and non profit leaders.
+Meet eight (8) women from around the world, Africa, Europe and America who are shaping the future through art and technology.
+They are activists, technology advocates, educators and non profit leaders.

 ENJOY THEIR STORIES BY CLICKING ON THE IMAGE